CyberCraftr/CyberCraftr/README.md

 This GitHub documents practical audit, monitoring, automation, and security projects that reflect how I work: evidence-based, framework-aligned, and grounded in real enterprise environments.

+I also use this space to document my ongoing Python learning journey, with a focus on security automation, audit scripting, and tooling relevant to GRC and cyber security workflows.

 ## Certifications